Coulomb Screening of 2D Massive Dirac Fermions: Model

 \section{Model}

-Our starting point is a model of $(2+1)$ dimensional two-component Dirac fermions mediated by a three dimensional Coulomb interaction.
-The action S is given by $(\hbar=1)$
+Our starting point is a model of $2+1$ dimensional two-component Dirac fermions mediated by a three dimensional Coulomb interaction at temperature $T$.
+The action of the system $S$ is given by $(\hbar=1)$

-The fields $\psi$ are two-component fermion fields, subscript indexes ($N=4$ due to spin valley degeneracies)in Eq.\eqref{action} are omitted for simplicity.The vector $\sigma=(\sigma_{1},\sigma_{2})$ and $\sigma_{i},i=1,2,3 $are pauli matrices; $\sigma_{0}=I$ is the $2\times2$ identity matrix(omitted for simplicity). $\varphi$ is the field that mediates the Coulomb interaction, nothing but the time component of the electromagnetic field.The 3D space integral of the action describes the kinetic term of the scalar field, while the remaining terms describe kinetic term for the fermion fields and their interaction with the scalar field.
+Here, $\beta=1/T$ and $\mu$ is the chemical potential.
+The fields $\psi_{s}$ are two-component fermion fields, subscript index $s$ stands for different species of fermions with $N=4$ due to spin, valley degeneracies in graphene.
+The vector $\bm{\sigma}=(\sigma_{1},\sigma_{2})$ and $\sigma_{i},i=1,2,3 $ are pauli matrices; $\sigma_{0}=I$ is the $2\times2$ identity matrix(omitted for simplicity). $\varphi$ is the field that mediates the Coulomb interaction, nothing but the time component of the electromagnetic field.
+The 3D space integral of the action describes the kinetic term of the scalar field, while the remaining terms describe kinetic term for the fermion fields and their interaction with the scalar field.
 In addition, we put $v=1$ bellow and only restore it if necessary.

 Correspondingly, the Green's function for the free Dirac fermions

 Using more symmetric three-momentum notation,$(q_{0},\textbf{q})=(i\omega_{l},\textbf{q}),(k_{0},\textbf{k})=(i\omega_{n}+\mu,\textbf{k}),\tilde{k}^{2}=k_{0}^{2}-\textbf{k}^2,\omega_{n}=(2n+1)\pi/\beta,\omega_{l}=2l\pi/\beta$ etc.,then the polarization function in the random-phase approximation (RPA)\cite{Mahan1993MPP} is